usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_102.md

 Take a look at these.
 If it is helpful, try visualize the XML syntax as a set of nested frames with labels and connectors.

-Try more than one way of looking at the XProc source code: in the Github repository, on your file system, in a text editor, in an XML editor.
+Try more than one way of looking at the XProc source code: in the Github repository, on your file system, in a plain text editor, in an XML editor.

 ## Step Two: Modify the pipelines